Rear-end collisions are among the most common types of automobile crashes in Nevada.

 About a half-million people in the U.S. are injured from rear-end car accidents each year.

 In Nevada, a driver who partially caused a rear-end collision may still be able to sue and recover damages: The only condition is that the other driver be at least 50% at fault.
-Any driver that is more than 50% at fault cannot recover any damages.2
+Any driver who is more than 50% at fault cannot recover any damages.2

 Example: Joyce is driving her car in Las Vegas, NV when she realizes she is about to miss her turn.
 She changes lanes really quickly without using a turn signal.
 This causes Julia — who happened to be speeding — to plow into Joyce.
 Julia sues Joyce for negligence.